 Chronology

-We note boys weraring ringlet curls as early as the 1850s, but this provly ocurred earlier.
+We are not sure when mothers began doing boys' hair in ringlet curls.
+We believe this occured in the early-19th century, but are unable to assess it in any detail because there is not yet photographic evidnce.
+We note boys weraring ringlet curls at mod-century, but it surely ocurred earlier.
 We note, for example, a Louisville boy wearing ringlets in the 1850s.
-It appears to have become much more common in the 1880s.
-Many such hair styles were worn in association with the Little Lord Fauntleroy craze which began in 1885.
-The ringlet style for boys appeared earlier, but after the publication of Mrs. Burnett's book, it was worn by more boys, including some older boys.
+While we know very little about the early 19th century, we know a great deal about late-19th century.
+Ringlets appear to have become much more common in the 1880s.
+Ringlets for boys seem especially popular in the 1880s and 90s.
+A factor here was the publication of Mrs. Burnett's book Little Lord Fauntleroy (1885).
+Many such hair styles were worn in association with the Fauntleroy craze.
+The ringlet style for boys began muxh earlier and was aell-establish convention for younger boys.
+After the publication of Mrs. Burnett's book, however, ringlets were worn by more boys, including some older boys.
 Many American mothers in the 1870s and early 1880s cut, albeit reluctantly, their boys' hair short even while they were still in dresses.
 This became somewhat less common after 1885.
 The ringlet style for boys continued into the 20th century, but by the 1910s was increasingly less common.
+We plan to eventually link the many images of American boys with ringlet curls in various HBC sections here so we can more easily observe the historical progression, but this will take some time to accomplish.

 Clothing